aoloe/scribus-manual-second-steps/NOTES.md

   - in the preferences choose your main language for both the spelling and the hyphenation
   - spelling dictionaries can be downloaded through the preferences dialog. on debian and ubuntu (and probably most unix system, you should rather install the wanted hunspell dictionaries through your package manager)
-  - hyphenation dictionaries should be provided by scribus or, on debian and ubuntu, can be added from the package manager by installing the `hyphen-languagecode` packages.
+  - hyphenation dictionaries should be provided by scribus or, on debian and ubuntu, can be added from the package manager by installing the `hyphen-languagecode` packages. changing the preferences is for

+## preferences and document settings
+- preferences that are independent from the current document (like the UI language)
+- settings for the documents that you will be creating in the future

+the preferences dialog mostly behaves the same, if a document is open or not (except for things like manipulating the list of fonts, iirc)

+on the other side, changes in the "document setup" only apply to the current document.